How Do You Know If You Have PCOS? Key Signs to Look Out For

-If you are experiencing symptoms of polycystic ovary syndrome you’re probably wondering how you know if you actually have PCOS, or if it’s something else.
+If you are experiencing signs of polycystic ovary syndrome, you are probably wondering whether you have PCOS or if it’s something else.

 Frustratingly, there are still lots of unknowns where PCOS is concerned.
-Plus, there’s no one test for PCOS, meaning that it can take some time to diagnose.
+Plus, there isn't one specific test for PCOS, meaning that it can take some time to diagnose.
 In fact, around 70% of PCOS cases go undiagnosed.

 However, if you are experiencing any symptoms of PCOS, it’s important to get checked out by your GP or health practitioner to access appropriate treatment.

-Everybody’s experience of PCOS is different – not everyone has the same symptoms – but we’ve listed some of the most common signs of PCOS to keep an eye out for.
-Scroll on to read.
+Everybody’s experience of PCOS is different so we’ve listed some of the most common signs of PCOS to keep an eye out for.

 Key signs of PCOS to look out for